News you can use

 Prior to the District’s acquisition of the land, the property was owned and managed by the Bolingbrook Park District.

-Hidden Oaks protects a diversity of habitats, including prairie, upland and lowland oak woodland and savannah.
+Hidden Oaks protects a diversity of habitats, including prairie, forest and savanna.

 The preserve is also home to a variety of plant species, from bergamot and goldenrod to spring ephemerals including Dutchman’s breeches, cut-leaved toothwort and Virginia bluebells.
 Trees include bur oaks, maples, black cherries and more.